ConvertKit Review: My Personal Experience With Pros, Cons, Features, Pricing & More

-Yes, they will move all of your subscribers for you, but they will also create all the forms you need and place on your website (as needed) to make sure your transition over is really smooth.
-They will also move any campaigns that you had on your old provider so that you don't manually have to recreate them.
+Yes, they will move all of your subscribers for you, but they will also create all the sign up forms you need and place on your website (as needed) to make sure your transition over is really smooth.
+They will also move any campaigns that you had on your old email service provider so that you don't manually have to recreate them.

 How does the price compare to other email tools?

 The pricing is pretty comparable.
-There are hundreds of options out there, so some may be cheaper, but there are definitely much more expensive options.
+There are hundreds of options out there for an email marketing service, so some may be cheaper, but there are definitely much more expensive options.